Dyanna Daniels Founder, Artistic Director, Lead Choreographer

 Nika Roman was raised in Brooklyn New York and fell in love with Hip Hop at a young age.
 In High School she met her mentor, B-Boy Ed Mejia.
 Although the passion was always there, the craft was not but Ed saw potential in her.
 Over the next five years under her mentor she participated in Phase One Hip Hop Dance Company and also had the opportunity to choreograph several pieces for the company.
 Although she was exposed to a variety of dance including interpretive, breakdance, salsa, and jazz, Hip Hop was where her greatest passion remained.
 She also choreographed dance performances for the cheerleading squad and step team of Fort Hamilton High School.
 In 2003, Nika had the opportunity to perform with Latina artist La India in 2003 at the Celebrate Brooklyn summer festival.

 After several years of training, Nika and Hip Hop went on their separate paths.
 Years later she found her way back in a new home, Chicago.
 She was a member of the Diva Dynamics Adult Student Performance Company at DLD for two years.
 She also participated in several flash mobs through DLD.
 She has taken class from Shannon Johnson and Dome Lorusso at Lou Conte Dance Studio in Chicago.
-After being part of the student company at DLD and getting back to the basics she auditioned for and was accepted into the DLD Professional Dance Company.
+After being part of the student company at DLD and getting back to the basics she auditioned for and was accepted into the DLD Professional Company.
+This is her second year as a professional company member for DLD and she instructs Hip Hop for all levels at DLD Dance Center.

 "I never want to be the best.
 Being the best insinuates a lack of progression.
 I am surrounded by extraordinary dancers that I look up to and am excited to learn from.
 I know I'm finally in the right place at the right time- to think, it all started with a VHS of Usher Music Videos."